EllyKher/PainterlyShaderMaterialUE5/README.md

 *   **Adapt** — remix, transform, and build upon the material.

 Under the following terms:
 *   **Attribution** — You must give appropriate credit.
-If you use these files in a personal project, please credit me, [Your Name/Handle], and provide a link to this repository.
+If you use these files in a personal project, please credit me, [Kher](https://www.youtube.com/@Kher.mp4), and provide a link to this repository.
 *   **NonCommercial** — You may not use the material for commercial purposes.
 This means you cannot sell these assets or use them in a project you intend to monetize.
 *   **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.